eeko-kon/pyOpenMS_UmetaFlow/README.md

 ### pyOpenMS_untargeted_metabolomics

-##### This is the progress of a pyOpenMS workflow in a Jupyter notebook for untargeted metabolomics data preprocessing and analysis tailored by [Eftychia Eva Kontou](https://github.com/eeko-kon) using OpenMS and pyOpenMS which are python bindings to the cpp OpenMS alogithms.
+##### This is the progress of a pyOpenMS workflow in a Jupyter notebook for untargeted metabolomics data preprocessing and analysis tailored by [Eftychia Eva Kontou](https://github.com/eeko-kon) and [Axel Walter](https://github.com/axelwalter) using OpenMS and pyOpenMS which are python bindings to the cpp OpenMS alogithms.

 ## Workflow overview

 The pipeline consists of five interconnected steps:

-1) (optional)[File conversion](1_FileConversion.ipynb): Simply add your Thermo raw files in data/raw/ and they will be converted to centroid mzML files.
+1) [File conversion](1_FileConversion.ipynb) (optional): Simply add your Thermo raw files in data/raw/ and they will be converted to centroid mzML files.
 If you have Agilent or Bruker files, skip that step (write "FALSE" for rule fileconversion in the config.yaml file - see more under "Configure workflow") and convert them independently using proteowizard (see https://proteowizard.sourceforge.io/) and add them to the data/mzML/ directory.

 2) [Pre-processing](2_Preprocessing_requant.ipynb): converting raw data to a feature table with a series of algorithms & re-quantification: Re-quantify all raw files to avoid missing values resulted by the pre-processing workflow for statistical analysis and data exploration.